biopython/biopython/Doc/install/INSTALL.rst

 3) Windows
 -----------

-We recommend you install Biopython and its dependencies using the provided pre-compiled Windows Installers. i.e. You don’t need a C compiler.
+We recommend you install Biopython and its dependencies using the provided pre-compiled biopython wheels. i.e. You don’t need a C compiler.
 See subsequent section for more details.

 Installing Python